TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 10/2 Kings 10.18.md

 ---

-And Jehu gathered all the people together, and said unto them, Ahab served Baal a little; but Jehu will serve him much.
+Jehu gathered all the people together, and said to them, "Ahab served Baal a little; but Jehu will serve him much.